-Your education doesn't have to end in the classroom.
-For many LSA students, pursuing a spring or summer internship is an ideal way to gain valuable, hands-on experience in their field of interest.
-Combined with your degree from the College of LSA, a great internship experience can help you stand out from the crowd during your post-grad job search and arm you with the tools you need to succeed.
+For many LSA students, pursuing a spring/summer internship is an ideal way to gain valuable, hands-on experience in their field of interest.
+Combined with your degree from the College of LSA, a great internship experience can help you stand out from the crowd during your post-graduation job search and arm you with the tools you need to succeed.

-Thanks to generous donations from UM alumni and supporters, the LSA Internship Scholarship can help make these life-changing opportunities a reality for all students, regardless of their background.
+Thanks to generous donations from U-M alumni and supporters, the LSA Internship Scholarship can help make these life-changing opportunities a reality for students, regardless of their background.
 Whether you're planning to intern in the United States or abroad, read on to learn more about the LSA Internship Scholarship program.

 What does the scholarship cover?